Pale Cup Moth

 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

-This Caterpillar is green.
+These Caterpillars sting.
+This caterpillar is green.
 The caterpillar moves like a slug because its legs are reduced, and it has two dorsal shields and a skirt of fleshy spikes, which are typical of Doratifera larvae.
 The shields are dark brown, and the front one is larger than that at the rear.
 They are narrower and flatter than in other Doratifera species.
 Also the absence of an ornate band joining the shields and the presence of a longitudinal yellow line above the lateral spikes distinguishes this species.

 Each dorsal shield bears four tubercles containing orange evertable stinging hairs.